Michalis Konstantinou: Anorthosis Famagusta

 In Summer 2011, Konstantinou signed a contract with Anorthosis Famagusta.

-AEL Limasssol
+AEL Limassol

 In Summer 2012, Konstantinou signed a one-year contract with AEL Limassol.

 Retirement

 In January 2014, he announced his retirement from football as a player.

 International career

 He made his international debut against Albania in August 1998 and subsequently averaged almost a goal every other game in his first 35 caps.
 His first two goals came 10 February 1999 against San Marino at Tsirion Stadium (final score 4–0).